 Doing some quick workouts is one of the best ways to spend your time.
 You don’t need to run a marathon or lift weights for three hours to see results.
-Here are 10 workouts to do at home or in your neighborhood.

 In this article: